zinom55/travelingSalesman/README.md

 # Traveling salesman problem
+## How to run the code
+**tsp.R** and **tsp.C** are files solving the traveling salesman problem.
+Choose the R code for understanding purpose, since comments are available.
+Further here, for illustration reasons, pictures are drawn automatically.
+The C-code is an equivalent implementation, to speed up the calculation.
+More advanced computations like the examination of the solution on different parameters can be done.

+---
+To run **tsp.R** the package ***combinat*** and ***scatterplot3d*** have to be installed.
+In R do **source("tsp.R")** to run the script.
+The data in file bier127.tsp is automatically loaded and saved as variables **x** and **y**.
+With this done following functions are now available:

+- **random(x,y)** - Chooses a random connection between all places and calculates the total distance to travel.
+- **brute(x,y)** - Finds the best connection using brute force.
+WARNING!
+This is not recommended on such a large dataset.
+Only try this on data with a few places.
+- **sa(x,y)** - Suggest a "best" connection using simulated annealing.
+- **sa_time(x,y)** - Same as sa(x,y), but now a additional time component is used to increase the complexity of the problem.

+**bier127.mp4** shows a video of the actual algorithm, while finding the optimized path with respect to the distance.
+The final result can be seen in **bier.pdf**.
+In the following a rough explanation of the implementation is given.

 ## Project
 The traveling salesman problem (TSP) is a long-standing and often discussed issue in computational physics and operations research: a traveling salesperson has to find the shortest closed tour between a certain set of cities, where each city is only visited once during the tour.